FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Human=Button for playing against a human player (instead of playing against the computer).
 Appears in the "Create a game" menu of thelichess mobile app: https://raw.githubusercontent.com/veloce/lichobile/master/screens/android/create-human.png.
 All mobile app sentences *must* be kept compact, as they need to scale to small devices.

 Computer=Button for playing against a computer player (instead of playing against a human being).
 Appears in the "Create a game" menu of thelichess mobile app: https://raw.githubusercontent.com/veloce/lichobile/master/screens/android/create-human.png.
 All mobile app sentences *must* be kept compact, as they need to scale to small devices.

+Side=

+Access is unauthorized.=

+No internet connection.
+You can still play offline from the menu.=

+You are now connected to lichess.org=

+You are now connected to lichess.org.
+You can sign in or start a new game from the menu.=

+You have been signed out=

+Resume game=

+Play offline, over the board=

+Show PGN=